jhpyle/docassemble/_docs/objects.md

 {% include side-by-side.html demo="dafile-url-for-temporary" %}

-`inline` - if you are using cloud storage, then the URLs will point directly to the cloud provider rather than to your server.
-(This has important performance benefits.)
-The links are long and technical because they contain access codes.
-By default, if a user clicks on a link, the URL will open as an attachment, and the user may be prompted to download the file or open it in an application; it will not open in the browser.
-If you would like the links to open in the browser, add the keyword parameter `inline=True` to `.url_for()`.

 `external` - by default, if you are not using cloud storage, the URLs returned by `.url_for()` will be root-relative URLs.
 If you want URLs that include the protocol and hostname, include `external=True` when you call `.url_for()`.
 Using `temporary=True` implies `external=True`.

+`attachment` - by default, the URLs return files suitable for inclusion in web pages.
+If you want the user to download the file when accessing the link, you can set `attachment` to `True`.
+Then the `Content-Disposition` header in the response will be set so that the file can be downloaded.

 <a name="DAFile.retrieve"></a>The `.retrieve()` command ensures that a
 stored file is ready for use on the system.
 Calling `.retrieve` is